top of page

 Cones from piñon pine, Pinus edulis.

-About now, you’re probably wondering where you can find some cones to make this stuff.
-Before you go on a night mission to pillage your neighbor's manicured Mugo, let me tell you about some of the options for making pinecone syrup, there are many of them!
+You’re probably wondering where to find some cones to make this stuff.
+Before you go on a night mission to pillage your neighbor's manicured Mugo, let me tell you about some options for making pinecone syrup.
+There are many of them!
 For all of these species, you are looking for immature green pinecones.
 You can forage these from all species of pine in the Pinus genus, most spruces and firs from Picea and Abies, Douglas firs in Pseudotsuga, some cedar and juniper from Cedrus and Juniperus, and a few other obscure options.
-Check out my articles on Eating Pine Trees and Foraging Spruces if you need help learning about identifying those trees!
+Check out my articles on Eating Pine Trees and Foraging Spruces if you need help identifying those trees!

-Here are all of the species I have tried and my thoughts about them.
+Here are all the species I have tried and my thoughts about them.

 • Pinon pine, Pinus edulis.
 This is my favorite so far.
-Partially for nostalgic reasons but mostly because it’s delicious.
-This syrup has notes of tangerine and orange citruses as well as a nice piney flavor.
+It's partly for nostalgic reasons but mostly because it’s delicious.
+This syrup has tangerine and orange citrus notes and a nice piney flavor.

 • Scots pine, Pinus sylvestris.
 Scots pine is a common landscape tree, so the cones are readily available.
 It has a sharper citrus note and a mild piney flavor.
 Also, very good!